in2code-de/luxletter/readme.md

 ## Breaking changes !!!

+### Upgrade to 5.x

+This is only a small breaking change.
+CSS files are included via TypoScript now.
+So we removed the partial ZurbCss.html and put all css now to EXT:luxletter/Resources/Private/Css/.
+Todo: Remove the partial call in NewsletterContainer.html template file.

 ### Upgrade to 4.x

 Multiple senders can now be defined in records, in addition it's not needed to define a domain in extension configuration